GeekyAnts/NativeBase/CONTRIBUTING.md

 commit and `fixup` subsequent ones.

 > You may need to resolve conflicts during the rebase operation.
 This can occur
-> if commits were pushed to `v3-dev` while you were working on your
+> if commits were pushed to `master` while you were working on your
 > contribution.

 Use `git log` to double-check that your contribution has been squashed into a